Tuttotorna/OMNIA/README.md

 The public claim should remain narrow:

-OMNIA is a bounded structural measurement core.
-Its strongest current result is a focused benchmark where it reduced false accepts on polite but operationally hollow account-access responses from 14 to 7 with no observed increase in false rejects.
+> OMNIA is a bounded structural measurement core.
+Its strongest current result is a focused benchmark where it reduced false accepts on operationally hollow account-access responses from 14 to 7 with no observed increase in false rejects.

 Anything broader than this is not yet justified.